-Following approval of the final version of the dissertation, three original copies of the cover page of the dissertation must be signed by all members of the Committee in black ink.
-The cover page must also be signed by the DCT and the Associate Chair for Graduate Studies.
-Typically, a copy of the dissertation and signed cover pages is given to the Graduate Program Secretary who forwards it to the DCT and the Associate Chair for Graduate Studies for review.
-A copy of the dissertation is then submitted to the Dean for approval and signature.
-The student then sends the approved dissertation to the Library, where both copies will be bound and placed in the permanent reference section.
+Following approval of the dissertation, the Committee members sign three original copies of the cover page of the dissertation with black ink.
+The DCT and the Associate Chair for Graduate Studies must also sign the cover page.
+Typically, a student gives a copy of the dissertation and signed cover pages to the Graduate Program Secretary who forwards it to the DCT and the Associate Chair for Graduate Studies for review.
+The student submits the final copy of the dissertation to the Dean for approval and signature.
+The student then sends the approved dissertation to the Library, where they bind both copies and place them in the permanent reference section.
 Students may reclaim working copies from the Dean or the Library.

-The student is required to provide a complete copy of the dissertation including signed signature sheets to the Graduate Programs Assistant via email before the student will be permitted to graduate.
+The student is required to provide a complete copy of the dissertation including signed signature sheets to the Graduate Programs Assistant via email before the student can graduate.

-Students are required by the University to have their dissertations microfilmed.
-This service is provided by University Microfilms International (UMI) of Ann Arbor, Michigan.
+The University requires students are to have their dissertations microfilmed.
+The University Microfilms International (UMI) of Ann Arbor, Michigan provides this service.
 The one-time charge to the student will be approximately \$50.00.
 Arrangements for microfilming are coordinated through the College of Humanities and Social Sciences.

-XIV.
+XV.
 PROFESSIONAL ETHICS